Dr. Kariadi Hospital: 1942 – 1945 (Japanese Occupation)

-During the Japanese occupation, Dutch physicians were taken prisoner.
-To fill the leadership void the hospital selected Dr. Notokuworo act as Director.
+During the Japanese occupation, Dutch physicians were taken as prisoners.
+Hence, the hospital selected Dr. Notokuworo act as director to fill in the leadership.
 He was soon replaced by Dr. Buntaran Martoatmodjo until 1945.
-Thereafter the hospital was led by the Indonesian people.
-Japanese government renamed it PURUSARA CBZ, which stands for "Center for the People's Hospital" (Japanese: "Chuo Simin Byoing").
+Thereafter, the hospital was led by the Indonesian people.
+Japanese government renamed it into Central People's Hospital (Indonesian: Pusat Rumah Sakit Rakyat, PURUSARA, 中央市民病院).

 1945 – 1950 (Revolution)

 Japan was defeated by the Allies, and at the same time, Indonesia proclaimed its independence.
 Fighting erupted over five days in Semarang.
 Dr. M. Kariadi along with eight other hospital employees died during this battle.
 Owing to that, each year the battle is commemorated in the hospital.

-1950 - (Independence)
+1950 – now (Independence)

 After independence, the hospital was renamed General Hospital Center Semarang, and in 14 April 1964 it was renamed Dr. Kariadi Hospital (Minister of Health No. SK..
 21215/Kab/1964).